Operation Linebacker II: Planning

 The new operation, given the title Linebacker II, was marked by top-down planning by the SAC headquarters at Offutt AFB.
 Due to the restrictive time frame imposed by President Nixon (only three days) and the experience of Linebacker (in which North Vietnamese fighter aircraft had posed the highest threat to the bombers), SAC's plan called for all of the bombers to approach Hanoi at night in three waves, each using identical approach paths and flying at the same altitude.

 Once the aircraft had dropped their bombs, they were to execute what SAC termed "post-target turns" (PTT) to the west.
 These turns had two unfortunate consequences for the bombers: the B-52s would be turning into a strong headwind, slowing their ground speed by 100 kn and prolonging their stay in the target area and the PTT would point the emitter antennas of their Electronic Warfare (EW) systems away from the radars they were attempting to jam, degrading the effectiveness of the cells, as well as showing the largest radar cross-section to the missile guidance radars.
 The aircraft employed had significantly different EW capabilities; the B-52G carried fewer jammers and put out appreciably less power than the B-52Ds but had more efficient engines and larger fuel tanks, hence they were assigned to longer range mission routes.

 Vietnamese air defense

-At the start of Linebacker II, the air defense missile forces of the Vietnamese People's Army had 36 air defense missile battalions armed with the S-75M Dvina (SA-2 Guideline) missile system; probably half were involved in this operation.
-The SA-2 system was first fielded in 1957 and was a fairly obsolete and cumbersome system by 1972 standards.
-The VPAF had only 71 operational aircraft.
-Of these, only 47 aircraft (31 MiG-21s and 16 MiG-17s) could be used for air combat.
-The MiG-19s were made in China and were not used in combat.
-Only 13 MiG-21 pilots and five MiG-17 pilots were trained for individual night flight in normal and flying in difficult meteorological conditions.
-Of 194 pilots, 75 (about 40 percent) were young.
+At the start of Operation Linebacker II, North Vietnam's air defense consisted of 36 missile battalions equipped with the Soviet S-75M Dvina (SA-2 Guideline).
+Although this missile system was first introduced in 1957 and was considered somewhat outdated by 1972 standards, about half of these units were actively involved in the operation.
+The Vietnamese People's Air Force (VPAF) had a small fleet of only 71 operational aircraft, and of those, only 47 (including 31 MiG-21s and 16 MiG-17s) were suitable for air combat.
+While they also had MiG-19s made in China, these were not used in actual combat.
+Out of nearly 200 pilots, only 13 MiG-21 pilots and five MiG-17 pilots were trained to fly at night or in difficult weather conditions.
+Approximately 40% (75 out of 194) of the pilots were relatively young and less experienced.